KennethAlbert/phase-2-project/README.md

 ```
 Through props the Admin component will accept handleDelete call back function from the App component which will then delete the specific item clicked on.

-2.The admin can Add items into the database(db.json) and at the same time in state-
+2. The admin can Add items into the database(db.json) and at the same time in state-
 see the code below-
 ```
 import React,{useState} from 'react'